 If genotypically female patients do not develop hypertension or hypokalemia before puberty, they will have no complaints or physical exam findings before the typical age of puberty when the deficiency in sex hormones becomes apparent.

 They will generally present with complaints of delayed puberty, primary amenorrhea, and lack of secondary sexual characteristics.
 Female external and internal genitalia will be present and will show a prepubertal uterus and sometimes cystic ovaries but are otherwise normal on the exam.

-The presentation in male patients is typically under masculinization and can range from phenotypic female to ambiguous or small male genitalia.
+The presentation in male patients is typically under masculinization and can range from phenotypic females to ambiguous or small male genitalia.

 Phenotypic female 46XY patients may present with a history of abdominal hernia or inguinal mass due to undescended testes.
 If undetected until puberty they will present with similar complaints to 46XX patients of delayed puberty, amenorrhea and lack of secondary sexual characteristics.
 On physical exam, they will have a blind pouch instead of a vagina and lack internal female genitalia.
 The testes are undescended or located in the inguinal canal on imaging studies.